chr4/salt-nginx/README.md

 Install the `nginx` package from the official PPA.

+Set default ssl settings in the `http` context.
+This settings can be overwritten for `server {}` block if needed.

 To deploy sites, you need to put your configuration files in `/etc/nginx/conf.d` in another formula.